Artwork Page for Danaë

 Danaë’s father feared a prophecy that his grandson would kill him, so he imprisoned his daughter to protect her from suitors.
 Yet Jupiter, king of the gods, fell in love with Danaë, and he came to her in the form of gold streaming from the sky.
 Gentileschi adopted Caravaggio’s method of painting directly from models, pulled to the front of the picture plane, which gives the painting a startling, tangible quality.
 However, the graceful way he handled paint and human gestures lends the work a poetic quality unique to the artist.

-A painting of a nude, woman with a light skin tone reclined in a lavish bed.
+A horizontally oriented oil painting depicts a nude woman with a light skin tone reclined on a lavish bed.
 She has a gauzy scarf draped across her lap and is reaching up with one arm at gold coins falling from above.
-An angel is nearby lifing up the dark curtain behind the bed.
+A childlike angel nearby lifts up the dark curtain behind the bed.

 Danaë